FastMaster678/FastMaster678/README.md

 - 👋 Hi, I’m @FastMaster678!
 Nice to meet you!
-- ℹ I've been examining OpenCorePkg's file structure to get a better grasp on coding.
+- 🌱 I've been examining OpenCorePkg's file structure to get a better grasp on coding.
 (Noob here)
-- 🌱 Outside of GitHub, my business is making animations in Adobe Flash/Animate.
+- 😀 Outside of GitHub, my business is making animations in Adobe Flash/Animate.
 - 🎨 That said, I love art/animation, making computer apps work, and more.
 - 🙌 I hope to be the best coder I can on GitHub!
 - 👊 When something doesn't work, you have to try every logical solution your brain can come up with, before you give up.
-- 👀 I'm interested making a game in Adobe Flash/Animate.
+- 👀 I'm interested in making a game in Adobe Flash/Animate.
 - I love the Nintendo Wii,
 <img src="/Docs/Additional Files/1200px-Wii-console.jpg" width="600" height="600">